 </div>

-This code will display articles by ID from small to large, i.e., the earliest published articles at the top.
+This code will display articles by ID in ascending order, i.e., the earliest published articles first.

-2. UsereversedPerform reverse traversal (obtain by ID in ascending order, but display with ID in descending order, so the earliest article is at the end):
+2. UsereversedPerform a reverse traversal (obtained in ascending order by ID, but displayed with ID in descending order, that is, the earliest article is at the end):

 <div class="article-list-reversed">